c3lang/c3-web/src/content/docs/references/docs/optionals_advanced.md

     int! b = test(); // IoError.FILE_NOT_FOUND

     // We can tell these appart by default assigning our own unique
-    // “Excuse”.
-Our custom “Excuse” is assigned only if an
+    // Excuse.
+Our custom Excuse is assigned only if an
-    // “Empty” Optional is returned.
+    // empty Optional is returned.
     int! c = test() ??
 NoHomework.DOG_ATE_MY_HOMEWORK?;
     int! d = test() ??
 NoHomework.DISTRACTED_BY_CAT_PICTURES?;

-    // If you want to immediately return with an “Excuse”,
+    // If you want to immediately return with an Excuse,
     // use the "?" and "!" operators together, see the code below: int! e = test() ??
 NoHomework.DOG_ATE_MY_HOMEWORK?!;
     int! f = test() ??
 NoHomework.DISTRACTED_BY_CAT_PICTURES?!;